herrwelle/Whats-WhacAMole/README.md

 ❗ Important Copyright Notice:

 Some audio assets are restricted to non-commercial use only (see CREDITS.txt for details).
-You MUST include CREDITS.txt in all distributed packages to comply with licensing terms.
+You MUST include CREDITS.txt (When creating the DMG and Installer, the path for the CREDITS file is: dist/CREDITS.txt) in all distributed packages to comply with licensing terms.
 For commercial use, replace them with CC0/licensed audio or obtain permission from the original authors.

 📦 Pre-Built Releases